ojas032/Rest_Api/README.md

 Step 3 is same for both<br>

 ## Instructions for Windows:-<br>

+### To install the virtual environment use the command if you have already installed then no need to install it<br>
+pip install virtualenv<br>

 **Steps 1:-**<br>
 #### Create Virtual Environment  and Activate It Use the command:-<br>
 python3 -m venv rest-env<br>